dotnet/dotnet-monitor/documentation/configuration.md

 ### Customize collection interval and counts

-In the default configuration, `dotnet-monitor` requests that the connected runtime provides updated counter values every 10 seconds and will retain 3 data point for every collected metric.
+In the default configuration, `dotnet monitor` requests that the connected runtime provides updated counter values every 10 seconds and will retain 3 data point for every collected metric.
 When using a collection tool like Prometheus, it is recommended that you set your scrape interval to `MetricCount` * `UpdateIntervalSeconds`.
-In the default configuration, we recommend you scrape `dotnet-monitor` for metrics every 30 seconds.
+In the default configuration, we recommend you scrape `dotnet monitor` for metrics every 30 seconds.

 You can customize the number of data points stored per metric and the frequency at which the runtime updates each metric via the following configuration: